w3c/wcag3/guidelines/groups/layout/user-orientation/steps-indicated.md

 status: developing
 ---

-Steps in a multi-step process are identified and convey their number or structure.
+:term[Steps] in a :term[multi-step process] are identified and convey their number or structure.

 :::except-when
 - The total number of steps is unknown or the sequence of steps depends on user input.